bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 About T-Streams
 """"""""""""""""""""""""

-The easiest way to try T-streams and dive into basic operation with T-streams is to download `T-streams-hello <http://t-streams.com/getting-started/>`_ .
-The demo shows the basic operation mode between producer and subscriber.
+The easiest way to try T-streams and dive into basic operation with T-streams is to download `T-streams-hello <http://t-streams.com/getting-started/>`_.
+The demo shows the basic operation mode between a producer and a subscriber.

 T-streams architecture is not complicated.
 T-streams consist of partitions.
 Each partition holds a number of transactions with data elements inside.